ModUDuke/Causal-Inference-Modeling/chapter1.md

 # 2) Now that we know what variables are in the dataframe, think about what variables might have the largest and smallest correlations.
 Write down what pair of variables will be most correlated:

-      most.correlated<-“ “ and “ “
+      most.correlated<-" " and " "

 # 3) Now write down the pair of variables you think will be the least correlated:

-      least.correlated<-“ “ and “ “
+      least.correlated<-" " and " "

 # 4) Now let’s see what the biggest and smallest correlations are between them.
 Make a correlation matrix of `female`,`age`,`exp`,`educ` and `inc`.